Mr. David Fletcher

 Chief Technical Officer (Specialist), Physiology

 David Fletcher is a Computer Science graduate with a first class honours degree in Management Information Systems (2004; TCD) and was awarded his M.Sc. in Management Information Systems in 2006 (TCD).
+In 2021, David was awarded a distinction in Healthcare Innovation, run by Tangent and the School of Medicine.
 David is also an Electronic Engineering graduate (AIT, 1993).
 In June 2018 David received his Master In Arts (jure officii, TCD).

 David was appointed to the technical staff panel in the Department of Physiology, TCD, in 2000.
 David's current role is Chief Technical Officer (Specialist)